Today's Articles

 Henry Dumas was born on this date in 1934.
 He was a Black teacher and writer.

 Born in Sweet Home, Arkansas.
-At age ten, he was taken to Harlem, where he attended public schools and graduated from Commerce High School in 1953. he claimed Moms Mabley and gospel music as particular influences upon him.
+At age ten, he was taken to Harlem, where he attended public schools and graduated from Commerce High School in 1953.
+He claimed Moms Mabley and gospel music were particular influences on him.

-That year, he enrolled in City College but left to join the Air Force.
+He enrolled in City College that year but left to join the Air Force.
 Stationed at Lackland Air Force Base in San Antonio, TX, he maintained his interest in religion by teaching Sunday school.
 Dumas also spent a year on the Afro Arabian Peninsula, where he became interested in the Arabic language, mythology, and culture.

 Dumas married Loretta Ponton in September 1955; while he was still in the military, they had two sons.
 The first son, David, was born in 1958 after Dumas had completed his tour of duty and enrolled at Rutgers University.
 His second son, Michael, was born in 1962.
 Though he had compelling duties as a husband, father, and IBM worker (1963-1964), Dumas was also active in civil rights and humanitarian activities, including transporting food and clothing to protesters living in Mississippi and Tennessee.